OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[2018.2,).partial.md

 Failed to get the caller identity.
 This may be because the instance does not have a role assigned to it.

-This typically occurs because the step has used the `Role Assigned to the AWS Instance Executing the Deployment` account, but the instance running the deployment does not have a role assigned to it.
+This typically occurs because the step has specified `Yes` to the `Execute using the AWS service role for an EC2 instance` option, but the instance running the deployment does not have a role assigned to it.
 See the [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html?icmpid=docs_ec2_console) for more details.

 ### AWS-LOGIN-ERROR-0001